HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespace in Imports field not imported from: ‘rlang’
+    Packages required but not available: 'QFeatures', 'MsCoreUtils'

-      All declared Imports should be used.
+    Packages suggested but not available for checking:
-    Unexported objects imported by ':::' calls:
+      'BiocCheck', 'scater', 'sva', 'vsn'

-      ‘MultiAssayExperiment:::.sampleMapFromData’ ‘QFeatures:::.get_Hits’
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-      See the note in ?`:::` about the use of this operator.
+    manual.
     ```

 # scPCA

 <details>

-* Version: 1.5.3
+* Version: 1.6.2
 * GitHub: https://github.com/PhilBoileau/scPCA
 * Source code: https://github.com/cran/scPCA
-* Date/Publication: 2021-03-19
+* Date/Publication: 2021-05-27
 * Number of recursive dependencies: 184

 Run `revdep_details(, "scPCA")` for more info